Kermesse (festival): In art

 In Dutch and Flemish Renaissance painting, continuing into the Baroque period especially in the south, Kermesse scenes were a popular genre in painting.
 These typically show village festivities (perhaps in fact after a wedding or similar) with a few dozen figures dancing, drinking, and often flirting.
 Sometimes a few better-dressed figures look on.
 The genre develops a theme found in a smaller scale in the calendars of late-medieval illuminated manuscripts.

 Pieter Bruegel the Elder (nicknamed "Peasant Bruegel" for his fondness for such subjects) was the main progenitor of the large painted kermesse, in works like The Wedding Dance (c.
 1566, Detroit, with 125 figures) and The Peasant Dance (c.
 1567, Vienna), which are thought to have made a set with the sit-down meal shown in The Peasant Wedding (c.
 1567, Vienna).
-Most later works, many by his descendents, adopted the more distant view from slightly above that Bruegel had developed for other subjects, allowing a larger number of figures.
+Most later works, many by his descendants, adopted the more distant view from slightly above that Bruegel had developed for other subjects, allowing a larger number of figures.